umarikkar/C3R/README.md

 ---
 ## Pre-trained checkpoints

-The pre-trained checkpoints can be found at https://doi.org/10.5281/zenodo.15490165
+The pre-trained checkpoints, and pre-computed features can be found at https://doi.org/10.5281/zenodo.15490165

 ---
 ## Evaluation

-We follow the same evaluation protocol as SubCell and use their code.
-Our exact implementation will be uploaded shortly.
+Use eval_scripts/train_hpa_19.py and train_hpa_31.py for 19 and 31-class protein localization with the argument --features_folder as your pre-computed features.
+For JUMP-CP, we use the exact subcell script to run OOD evaluation.